 To Fit Text to a Shape (for example a circle)

 In addition to drawing a Bezier curve with the Text On Path tool, you can fit text to any shape.
 Use the Text On Path tool to place your text on your drawing canvas.
 Double-click the text with the Select [s] tool to edit it.
 Next, draw your shape.
-Copy the shape, then select the text and choose Edit > Paste Path On Object from the main menu.
+Copy the shape, then select the text and choose Edit > Paste Text Clipping Path from the main menu.
 The text will now follow the path of the object.

 HINT: To wrap text only partially around a circle, use the Arc tool to draw an arc to the desired length and paste it onto your text using the above method.